jser/watch-list/README.md

 - Generate Watch List
 - Visit each item's page and get RSS feeds
-- Save RSS feeds to `data/rss.json`
+- Save RSS feeds to `data/feed-list.json` and `data/feed-list.opml`

+### Web List

+- Generate Watch List and RSS Feeds
+- Merge Watch List and RSS Feeds to `data/web-list.json`
+- It is optimized for Web Page

 ## Development